jsquyres/ompi/docs/faq/building-mpi-apps.rst

 * ``-static``: Tell the linker to generate a static executable.
 * ``-Wl,--whole-archive -lfoo /path/to/plugin.a
-  -Wl,--no-whol-archive``: Tell the linker to include the entire ``foo`` library and the entire ``plugin.a`` archive in the executable.
+  -Wl,--no-whole-archive``: Tell the linker to include the entire ``foo`` library and the entire ``plugin.a`` archive in the executable.